History of artificial intelligence: Milestones and Moore's law

 that the improvement in computer chess "is governed only by the brute force expansion of computer hardware.")
-In fact, Deep Blue's computer was 10 million times faster than the Ferranti Mark 1 that Christopher Strachey taught to play chess in 1951.
+In fact, Deep Blue was 10 million times faster than the Ferranti Mark 1 that Christopher Strachey programmed to play chess in 1951.
 (Note: Cycle time of Ferranti Mark 1 was 1.2 milliseconds, which is arguably equivalent to about 833 flops.
 Deep Blue ran at 11.38 gigaflops (and this does not even take into account Deep Blue's special-purpose hardware for chess).
 Very approximately, these differ by a factor of 10^{7}.)
-This dramatic increase is measured by Moore's law, which predicts that the speed and memory capacity of computers double every two years.
-The fundamental problem of "raw computer power" was slowly being overcome.
+This dramatic increase is measured by Moore's law, which predicts that the speed and memory capacity of computers doubles every two years.
+The fundamental problem of computer power was slowly being overcome.

 Arts and literature influenced by AI

 Electronic literature experiments such as The Impermanence Agent (1998–2002) and digital art such as Agent Ruby used AI in their art and literature, "laying bare the bias accompanying forms of technology that feign objectivity."